some-natalie/some-natalie/_tabs/kubernoodles.md

 1. [Continuous integration for custom runner images](../blog/kubernoodles-pt-7) - CI for your CI, or how to test your custom runner images on each change.
 1. [Writing tests for Actions runners](../blog/testing-runner-containers) - Test your enterprise CI images with the same rigor as your other software.

+> Last updated in **January 2024** with the updated versions of Kubernetes, actions-runner-controller, Cilium, etc. that I am currently demonstrating.
+{: .prompt-info}

 Coming soon:

 - Rebuilding and releasing custom runners on a schedule
 - Log streaming
 - More fun with [eBPF](https://ebpf.io)
 - File caching
+- Fun with metrics!

 > My environment uses Azure services.
 They're currently "free" for me and I'll try to call out using vanilla k8s as much as possible for portability.
 {: .prompt-info }